keolaj/gameboy.js/README.md

 # gameboy.js
-a gameboy emulator in javascript
+a gameboy emulator in js rendered in webgl